jazzify/recofy/README.md

-# Django Project with PostgreSQL, Docker, Poetry, and Task
+# Django Base Project

-This is a sample project that utilizes Django with PostgreSQL as the database, Docker for containerization, Poetry for dependency management, and Task for task automation.
+This is a sample project that utilizes Django with PostgreSQL as the database, Docker for containerization, Poetry for dependency management,Taskfile for task automation, prometheus and grafana for metrics collection and visualization

 ## Requirements